Prior to Installation

 - Ensure that there are four power outlets available at each location you intend to install a computer.
 Power boards are not recommended.

-- Engage a certified cable installer to lay any CAT5e network cable between the various computer points.
+- Engage a certified cable installer to lay and terminate any CAT5e network cable between the various computer points.
 You are welcome to have your cable installer liaise with us to determine the right approach on this work.

 - Please ensure there are cable holes in the counter where the computers are to be installed.
 These holes are used to feed any cables between the counter top and the computer below.
 The holes should be approximately 5cm (2 inches) in diameter.
 You must arrange for this to be completed before the technician arrives, as our IT specialists are not carpenters and do not carry the necessary tools.